Giants Cut Andrew Adams; Brings Back Two Former Giants - Big Blue Interactive

 WHAT’S UP NEXT…

 There is no media availability to the Giants on Saturday.
-The team plays the Jets at MetLife Stadium on Sunday evening.
+The team plays the Jets at MetLife Stadium on Sunday afternoon.

 Sorry, the comment form is closed at this time.